RingoSeeber/Petrona/README.md

 # Petrona Font Family (WORK IN PROGRESS)

-Petrona is a Variable Font.
+Petrona is a Typeface Family.
+A Variable Font.

 Composed of a Roman and Italic.